thirtysixpw/pblocks/README.md

 A makefile is provided to make install and removal easy.
 Run `make install` *(as root if needed)*, `make uninstall` to remove.

+A user of Arch-based distro can also install [pblocks-git](https://aur.archlinux.org/packages/pblocks-git) package from the AUR.

 ## Configuration

 The status bar is made from text output from command line programs.